villawang/Todo-list/video-action-recognition/video_transformer.md

 <p align="center"><img src="./images/video_transformers/swin_transformer.png" width="600px"></img>

 ### Overview
 Direct transforming the transformer from langauge tasks to vision tasks causes problems such as heavy computation due to long patch tokens.
-This paper tackles this side by **reducing length of patch tokens** at each stage by concatenating them to channel dimension as seen in Fig. 3.
-This can be achieved by partitioning patches into several windows i.e., window multi-head self-attention (W-MSA), in which self-attention is applied inside windows and parameters are shared by different windows.
+This paper tackles this side by 1) **reducing length of patch tokens** patch merging layer concatenates the features of each group of $2\times 2$ neighboring patches, and applies a linear layer on the 4C-dimensional concatenated features, and 2) self-attention computation in the partitioned windows as seen in Fig. 3.
+The second operation can be achieved by partitioning patches into several windows i.e., window multi-head self-attention (W-MSA), in which self-attention is applied inside windows and parameters are shared by different windows.

 ### Shifted Windows
 Splitted window operation is able to significantly reduce the computation, but it only focuses on the local attention and ignores the global field.
 The author overcome this by adding a shifted window multi-head self-attention (SW-MSA) after a W-MSA block.
 As seen in Fig. 2, each window in Layer 1 is shifted by $\pm\delta$ in the next layer.
 The extra computation is caused by this operation since there are 9 tokens compared to 4 tokens in the previous stage.
 The authors proposes the cyclic shift as seen in Fig. 4 to avoid this extra computation.
 The A, B, and C are moved to the down right, which now construct four windows same as pervious W-MSA.
 The calculated self-attention can be masked before the output.